getgrav/grav-learn/pages/09.webservers-hosting/02.vps/02.linode/docs.md

 [Linode](https://www.linode.com/?r=300c424631b602daaa0ecef22912c1c26c81e3af) has been in the VPS game for quite some time and focus on providing **lightning-quick SSD equipped Linux servers** for developers.
 There is a quick and easy process to getting a server up and running that involves: picking a **pricing plan**, picking a **Linux distribution**, and then choosing a **node location** that is best suited to your needs.

 !!!
-You can now [install Grav directly onto a new Linode](https://www.linode.com/docs/guides/grav-marketplace-app/) Virtual Private Server using their [Linode Maketplace app](https://www.linode.com/marketplace/apps/linode/grav/).
+You can now [install Grav directly onto a new Linode](https://www.linode.com/docs/guides/grav-marketplace-app/) Virtual Private Server using their [Linode Marketplace app](https://www.linode.com/marketplace/apps/linode/grav/).

 ![](linode.png?classes=center)